Aliens (1986) Audio Introduction

 (Clip from film: the tic-tic-tic of the motion tracker plays under narration)

 The motion tracker is a bulky hand-held device.
 It roughly approximates the shape of a hand-held jig-saw or orbital sander, being a moulded handle with a large body.
 Attached on the side is a small boxy screen, about 2 inches square.
-It shows a circle segment of about 180 degrees showing it's range and field of view, and when operating, a radial line pulses from the centre, sweeping outwards.
+It shows a circle segment of about 180 degrees showing its range and field of view, and when operating, a radial line pulses from the centre, sweeping outwards.

 (Clip from film: the whistling sound indicating movement)